-DENSO has shared DENSO Eco Vision 2025 with all Group companies and is promoting environmental initiatives in all facets of its business activities
+DENSO has shared DENSO Eco Vision 2025 with all Group companies and is promoting environmental initiatives in all facets of its business activities.

-Environment Committee Organization
+Companywide Safety, Health, and Environment Committee Organization

 Promoting Consolidated Environmental Management

 To steadily move forward with environmental initiatives on a global scale, we are promoting a global structure that centers on six regions: Japan, North America, Europe, Greater Asia, China, and South America.
 In addition, we have appointed environmental managers at all regional headquarters.
-Furthermore, we hold meetings of the Global Safety and Environment Committee three times a year, where we confirm the progress of Eco Vision 2025 and work to resolve any issues.
+Furthermore, we hold meetings of the Global Safety and Environment Committee every year, where we confirm the progress of Eco Vision 2025 and work to resolve any issues.
 Also, each Group company formulates yearly plans and promotes activities aimed at reaching the targets of Eco Vision 2025.
 As an effort to check and take action in terms of environmental management on a consolidated basis, we carry out an environmental evaluation of each Group company, both in Japan and overseas.
 This evaluation aims to enhance the level of environmental management on a local basis by confirming the status of these companies’ efforts to respond to environmental risks and reduce environmental burden (CO2 emissions, waste production, etc.), as well as their activities that contribute to the environment and society as a whole.

-Acquisition of ISO 140001 Certification and Implementation of Environmental Inspections
+Acquisition of ISO 14001 Certification and Implementation of Environmental Inspections

 Environmental Risk Management

 We have established DENSO Safety, Health and Environmental Standards (DAS) that extend beyond the environmental regulations of the countries and regions in which we operate and apply them to environmental management both in Japan and overseas.
 We have identified environmental risks, which include environmental accidents, pollution, and violations of applicable laws, based on the location and business scope of each of our plants.
 This information is used to prevent and minimize risk.